ammonharps-git/startup/notes.md

 Useful command for caddy restart: sudo service caddy restart

 Overall this assignment was very helpful for me for understanding how domain names, TLS, and web certificates work.
 I think it's super interesting.

+## Startup HTML

+This project was helpful for understanding how to create the skeleton of a website.
+I think it is super interesting how the different pages can link between each other and create a better user interface.

+Overall this assignment was helpful for understanding how to create a more structured environment for the full website.